Microsoft Azure

 Prerequisites

 You need a virtual network gateway in Azure.
-If you don't have one, .
+If you don't have one, follow this tutorial by Microsoftarrow-up-right.

 Step 1 - Creating a new cloud connection